 COVID-19: Travel risk assessmentFactors health professionals should consider when advising those who are planning international travel during the COVID-19 pandemic

 Coronavirus disease (COVID-19) is an infectious disease caused by SARS-CoV-2.
 It is mainly transmitted from person to person by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.

 COVID-19 presents with a range of symptoms of varying severity.
 Some individuals who are infected with the virus will not experience any symptoms .
 Fever, a new continuous cough, shortness of breath, fatigue, loss of appetite, loss of, or change to, sense of smell or taste are common symptoms.
 Non-specific symptoms may include myalgia (muscle aches), sore throat, headache, nasal congestion, diarrhoea, nausea and vomiting .

 Most people infected will experience mild to moderate illness and recover without requiring special treatment.
 However, some individuals experience prolonged symptoms or develop long term complications .

 The risk of severe disease with life-threatening complications is higher in people who are older, male, from deprived areas or from certain non-white ethnicities .
 Certain underlying health conditions, as well as obesity also increase the risk in adults .

-COVID-19 vaccines are in use in the UK.
-There are ongoing clinical trials evaluating other potential new vaccines and treatments and authorisation sought with regulatory authorities [2-4].
-Further information about COVID vaccines and the current recommendations for vaccination in the UK are available in the Public Health England publication, Immunisation against infectious disease ‘the green book’, COVID-19 chapter.
+A number of COVID-19 vaccines are authorised for use in the UK and research on potential new vaccines and treatments continue [2-4].
+Further information about COVID vaccines and the current recommendations for vaccination in the UK are available in the UK Health Security Agency (UKHSA) publication, Immunisation against infectious disease ‘the green book’, COVID-19 chapter.

 Risk assessment prior to travel